wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 5. Worpit provides 4 ways to install the plugin making it easy to get started.

 == Changelog ==

+= 1.2.1 =

+* Plugin now redirects to the Worpit settings page upon activation.
+* FIX: a bug with the code in the plugin option to mask WP version.

 = 1.2.0 =